 Installing drywall doesn’t have to be intimidating and, in fact, you can do it all by yourself!
 I was able to do our entire laundry room (including the ceiling) in one day AND without an extra set of hands.
 So today I’ll show you how and the secret weapon that made it all possible.

 Drywall Installation Tools & Materials

-	Here’s a quick list of the things you’ll want to have on hand if you’re hanging your own drywall, some of it is optional depending on the difficulty of your job:
+Here’s what you’ll want to have on hand if, some of it is optional depending on the difficulty of your job: